-I believe that the body is the materialization of our experiences, environment, beliefs and emotions.
+The body is the materialisation of our experiences, influenced by our environment, and reflecting our beliefs and emotions.

-It is also the product of a network of physiological responses in a refined relationship that resembles that of an orchestra.
+It is the result of a network of physiological responses in a refined relationship that resembles that of an orchestra.

 My “body” journey started early as I required treatment for scoliosis, which sparked both my curiosity and exposure to all things wellness and movement.